 Healthy Mashed Sweet Potatoes

-I love sweet potatoes at this time of the year and many kids are more into this veggie than say, the green ones, since they’re naturally so sweet.
-Plus, by adding in a little coconut milk, you can add in some of the healthy fats that our kids need for proper growth and make the texture of the sweet potatoes that much creamier.
+I love sweet potatoes at this time of year and many kids are more into this veggie than say, the green ones, since they’re naturally so sweet.
+Plus, by adding in a little coconut milk, provides some of the beneficial fats our kids need for proper growth and makes the texture of the sweet potatoes that much creamier.

 I love that it works for a holiday meal or for a regular weekday supper.
-And the leftovers are so delish too!
+And the leftovers are so delish, too!
+Plus, you can stir the leftovers into oatmeal or yogurt: serve alongside rice and beans, or add to a quesadilla with black beans.

-Yes!
-They are a perfect baby food for a baby who’s used to purees or who likes to self feed, baby led weaning style.
+They are even a perfect baby food for a baby who’s used to purees or who likes to self-feed, baby-led weaning style.
 If you have any concerns about allergens (coconut is technically a nut), talk to your pediatrician before offering this recipe.

 1. Prepare the sweet potatoes.
-You can either roast them or cook them in your slow cooker.
+You can either roast them, steam them, or cook them in your slow cooker.

 2. Cut open the potatoes and scoop the flesh out into a medium bowl.

-3. Add a little coconut milk and mash with a potato masher until very smooth.
-Add additional coconut milk as needed to make a smooth consistency.
-You want them to be thick, but creamy and easy to eat with a spoon.
+3. Add a little coconut milk and mash with a potato masher until very smooth, or blend in a blender or food processor.
+Add more coconut milk as needed to make a smooth consistency.
+You want them to be thick but creamy and easy to eat with a spoon.

-You can freeze it, once cooled, in a zip top freezer bag, pressed flat.
-You can also freeze smaller portions in an ice cube tray if you’re planning to just thaw out portions for a toddler or a baby one at a time.
+You can also freeze the mashed sweet potatoes, once cooled, in a zip-top freezer bag, pressed flat.
+You can freeze smaller portions in an ice cube tray if you’re planning to just thaw out baby- or toddler-size portions as needed.

 Best Tips for Mashed Sweet Potatoes